 The essential goal of behavioural segmentation is to understand what your audience is doing and subsequently use your analysis to make their experiences more personalised.
 It’s important to note that behavioural data is often best used when combined with other segmentation strategies.
 For example, knowing how someone acts within your app is great, but you will gain even more meaningful insights when you pair this data with further information, like their interests, location or age.

 So what about when you’re not targeting individual audiences and public segments.
 What about when you work B2B and your primary focus is on organisations?
-Here’s where firmographic segmentation takes center stage.
+Here’s where firmographic segmentation takes centre stage.

 To discover a little more about the opportunities and intricacies of behavioural segmentation, along with 3 handy case studies, take a look at this blog: